engartst/engartst.github.io/recipes/pancakes.md

-# Mimi's Pancakes
+# Pancakes

-A family pancake recipe
+A family pancake recipe from the kitchen of Vernelle Hood

 ## Ingredients